robertorosero/pyhtonmig/Doc/library/socket.rst

-   The accompanying value is a pair ``(h_errno, string)`` representing an error returned by a library call. *string* represents the description of *h_errno*, as returned by the :cfunc:`hstrerror` C function.
+   The accompanying value is a pair ``(h_errno, string)`` representing an error returned by a library call. *string* represents the description of *h_errno*, as returned by the :c:func:`hstrerror` C function.

 .. exception:: gaierror